nyarly/kafka-worker-pool/README.md

 it publishes "completed" and exits.
 (It's restarted and goes through its boot process.)

+Note that workers use
+the low level Kafka consumer interface so that they can control when their topic offets are updated.
+Effectively, offset updates
+are held until a work order commit cycle completes, so that a dying worker can pick back up at a checkpoint.

 ### Conflicts

 If there is one other "claimed" event,